 Getting to the top of a peak and putting it on the air is always satisfying.
 What is even more satisfying is when the peak has never been on-air before.

-The most accessible and popular peaks get activated over and over again, accounting for a lot of points on the scoreboard.
-But there are also a great many gems out there – peaks which are more difficult, more remote, or just more out of the way than the more popular routes.
+The most accessible peaks get activated over and over again, accounting for a lot of points on the SOTA scoreboard.
+But there are also a great many hidden gems out there – peaks which are more difficult, more remote, or just more out of the way than the more popular routes.
 Finding and activating these peaks is my favorite part of SOTA.

-I had scouted a few possible routes ahead of time using maps.
+I had scouted a few possible routes ahead of time using available maps.
 None looked better than any other, so we headed straight up the canyon where we parked.
-The canyon led to an old mining service road that went farther up the hill, past some abandoned shafts, and eventually stopped about halfway to the main ridge line.
+The canyon led to an old mining service road that went farther up the hill, past some abandoned mine shafts, and eventually stopped about halfway up to the main ridge line.

 Every once in a while you run into some interesting wildlife.
 On this trip, as we were hiking along the ridge we spotted something moving in the distance.
 It turned out to be some bighorn sheep, bouncing along the sheer rocks below the peak.
 As I was getting ready to get a photo or two, my dog Sledge spotted them as well and began barking up a storm.
 So much for the good photo.